JDoYo/saveyourself/<SaveYourself>_SDD.md

 5.4 Work-Assignment View

+The delegation of work will be as follows:
+ * User Interface Design: Kristofer Oubre, Jody Toms
+ * Implementation: Kristofer Oubre, Tyler Baronet
+ * Integration: Melva Matthews, Kalyn Odom
+ * Documentation: Jody Toms, Joshua Do

 # 6. User Interface Design

 The following two sections provide a description of the User Interface flow and an example diagram of the interface.